- Version 1.1

 Documentary photographer's field guide (EN)

-Are you starting out as a documentary / reportage photographer and looking for advice on how to approach the genre?
+Are you starting out as a documentary photographer and looking for advice on how to approach the genre?
 Do you struggle which image types to shoot or which ones to pick afterwards?
-If yes, you came to the right place.
+If so, you did come to the right place.

-I once was in the same situation as you are.
+I once was in the same situation as you are today.
 I've photographed a bunch of projects within the last years.
-After having shot the first one, I've digged deeper and found some storytelling concepts that apply to (documentary) photography (as well).
-Originally for myself, I've created this "field guide" for creating appealing photo essays.
-It's nothing new at all and you will find everything online if you are looking in the places.
+After having finished the first one, I've digged deeper and found some storytelling concepts that apply to (documentary) photography (as well).
+Originally for myself, I've created this "field guide" to create appealing photo essays.
+It's nothing new at all, and you will find everything online if you are looking in the right places.
 It's rather the essence I've extracted, complemented with some general advice on realizing projects in a successful way.

-The field guide is a PDF file being designed to be printed (DIN A4), folded (to DIN A5), laminated and live in your camera bag forever.
+The field guide is a PDF file designed to be printed (DIN A4), folded (to DIN A5), laminated and live in your camera bag forever.
 Space is limited.
 To fit as much information as possible and comply with the aforementioned use case, it is very undecorated.
-It isn't made to impress, but to function as an useful tool for storytelling.
+It isn't made to impress, but to function as an useful tool.
+Just like your camera.

 Also, if you have found a major concept that is missing in my guide or if you have any question, please let me know.